The Whale and the Reactor and the Politics Built Into Machines

 This is where technological politics meets recursive reality.
 A system classifies people, institutions respond to the classification, people adapt to survive the response, and the adaptation becomes evidence that the classification was real.
 Once this loop is running, the artifact is no longer merely representing the world.
 It is helping produce the world that later measurements claim to discover.

 Winner's enduring value is the insistence that technical decisions are civic decisions.
 The lesson for AI is not anti-technology.
-It is anti-sleepwalking: build slowly enough to see the politics in the machine, and keep enough public power outside the machine to change course.
+It is anti-sleepwalking: build slowly enough to see the politics in the machine, preserve enough public and worker power outside the machine to change course, and treat reversibility as a safety requirement rather than a nostalgic wish.

 Sources